Background pattern

 • lung inflammation (interstitial lung disease),

-• increase in values of some liver tests that may lead to serious situations such as hepatitis and jaundice,
+• increase in liver test values that can lead to serious conditions such as hepatitis and jaundice,

 • increase in levels of certain enzymes in the blood (lactate dehydrogenase).